kociumba/Ktool/README.md

 Despite that you might find it usefully,

-Instructions for installing Ktool can be found in the [Ktool wiki](https://github.com/kociumba/ktool/wiki)
+Instructions for installing Ktool can be found in the [Ktool wiki](https://github.com/kociumba/ktool/wiki) (The recommended way to install Ktool is to use the [scoop install script](https://github.com/kociumba/ktool/blob/main/ktool.json))

 ---